Pawanmugada22/accelerate/docs/AccelerateSDLC.md

 4) D - Task is dependant on other task or the resource require help from another resource.
 5) W - Task is waiting for sign-off, resource has completed the task it either being reviewed or yet to be reviewed for sign-off.
 6) C - Task is completed, resource has completed the task.
+7) D - Task is completed and crossed out.

 ######Issue states :######